xmos/lib_camera/doc/1_programming_guide/01_Introduction.rst

 Introduction
 =============

-.. include:: images/image_names.rst
 .. contents:: Table of Contents

 Overview
 ---------
-The purpose of this programming guide is to provide developers with a comprehensive understanding of the FWK_Camera architecture and guide them on how to effectively interact with cameras using XMOS devices.
+The purpose of this programming guide is to provide developers with a comprehensive understanding of the FWK_Camera architecture and guide them on how to effectively interact with cameras using the XCORE-AI-EXPLORER board.

 The architecture consists of several key components that work together to facilitate camera communication and data processing.
 These components include: